 Here we assume, for example, that the Greco-Roman world, if accepting a melancholy figure, would not have tolerated Adonis as something akin to the ostensibly benevolent yet terrifyingly powerful and ultimately eclipsing Chieftain God Christ.
-Adonis, of course, was relatively low in the hierarchy of Gods in Rome however popular his cult became.
+Adonis, of course, was relatively low in the hierarchy of Gods of Rome and Greece however popular his cult became.

 Sometimes scholars complain about a difference in the emphasis of this or that symbol or parabolic event when comparing Christ in particular to these related Gods.
 However, that the resurrection of Christ features so centrally in that parable versus the often-scant surviving accounts of earlier inspiring Gods, does nothing to change the fact that Adonis, Osiris or Balder were also resurrecting Gods, spending a symbolic winter or night in the underworld or earth womb.